Body Fat Calculator

 Use the body density to calculate the body fat percentage using the Siri equation:

-The 7-site Jackson-Pollock skinfold formula is no more accurate than the 3-site formula, is more of a hassle, and also tends to slightly underestimate the body fat percentage of people who are fairly lean (men under 15% body fat and women under 25%).
+The 7-site Jackson-Pollock skinfold formula is no more accurate than the 3-site formula, is more of a hassle, and tends to slightly underestimate the body fat percentage of fairly lean people (men under 15% body fat and women under 25%).

 It is ideal for persons with moderate physical activity and young athletes.